What we learned from the Big Tech hearing—about handling tense virtual meetings

 DO:

 Define success: The tech leaders’ job was not to persuade lawmakers, their minds were made up.
-Their job was to connect with the real audience: the investors, consumers, media and everyone else who tuned in.
+Their job was to connect with the real audience: the investors, consumers, media, and everyone else who tuned in.
 They come across as everyday folks and kept their cool.

 Share examples/feelings: Before their short opening statements, they offered condolences for the death of Congressman John Lewis.
 Amazon CEO Jeff Bezos talked about how he was the child of a teenage mother.
 Google CEO Sundar Pichai spoke of growing up relatively poor in India without access to tech.
 They shared stories of specific small businesses they’re helping, which was better to do in the uninterrupted opening statements than while under fire (see below).
-Apple CEO Tim Cook’ script included a few humorous lines, a reminder that one of the easiest ways to connect with an audience is to make them smile.
+Apple CEO Tim Cook’s script included a few humorous lines, a reminder that one of the easiest ways to connect with an audience is to make them smile.

 Prepare for the virtual: A Zoom call requires amp-ing up your style and dialing down the background.
 In the virtual world, remember a few elements really matter: